coffee2code/blog-time/readme.txt

 The widget's "Use dynamic clock?" configuration setting may not be checked (which it is by default).
 Or JavaScript could be disabled in the browser.

-= The time matches my computer's time; how do I know this thing is working? =
+= How do I know if this thing is working if the time matches my computer's time? =

 Your machine may well be synced with the server's clock.
 One test you can perform is to change the blog's time zone (under Settings -> General).
 The blog's time will then be set to a different hour, which should then be reflected by the widget.
+Remember to change the time zone back to its proper value!

 = Can the clock be enabled/disabled on a per-user basis? =